PaoloEstorm/MIDI-to-CV/README.md

 -Add this to the additional boards in Preferences: http://drazzy.com/package_drazzy.com_index.json

--intall "ATTinyCore" in boards manager
+-Install "ATTinyCore" in boards manager

 -Set Board to "ATiny25/45/85 (No bootloader)"